mostriki/bali-refactor/README.md

 ### Further Exploration

-:heavy_check_mark: _Ensure that users can't order a negative number of items._
+* _Ensure that users can't order a negative number of items._

 * _Add flash messages for signing up, signing in and signing out._